mykhailoivaniuk/Path_Finder/README.md

 # Path-Finder

-**Path-Finder** is a visualization tool that shows how path-finding algorithms works on a 2D grid.
+**Path-Finder** is a visualization tool that shows how path-finding algorithms work on a 2D grid.

 Submitted by: **Mykhailo Ivaniuk**